 Paint has the power to brighten up everything from our pictures to our houses.
 A fresh coat of paint can make our homes and commercial properties looking new for a prolonged period of time.
 In addition to the beauty, paint also offers protection.
-We paint the outside for our homes to secure them from rain and, we also paint our vehicles, including space shuttles and airplanes, to protect the structure and condition of the metal.
+We paint the outside for our homes to secure them from rain and, we also paint our vehicles, including space shuttles and aeroplanes, to protect the structure and condition of the metal.

 Paints consist of three primary components; pigment, the binder, and the solvent.
 Various additives are added to the paint, depending on the type and use of the paint, to enhance its properties.